 As pets, frill-necked lizards need an environment with 55 to 65 percent humidity and temperatures between 75 and 100 degrees Fahrenheit.
 A combination of heat lights and UVB lights are needed to obtain optimal temperatures and appropriate UVB exposure during the day.

 Frill-necked lizards usually only venture out of the trees to eat or fight but you should house them in a large tank, at least a 55 gallon, to allow them to move about when they want to.
-Screened enclosures allow for more climbing opportunities but do not hold in humidity like a glass tank does.
+Screened enclosures allow for more climbing opportunities but do not hold in humidity as a glass tank does.
 As with all reptiles, you should do your best to mimic a natural environment for the best possible mental and physical health of your pet.

 Food and Water

 Frill-necked lizards eat a variety of foods.
 Crickets and super worms are the most readily available to pet owners and should be dusted with a calcium and multi-vitamin supplement every other day.
-Frill-necked lizards will also eat butterworms, silkworms, dark leafy greens, sweet potatoes, carrots, split peas and green beans.
+Frill-necked lizards will also eat butterworms, silkworms, dark leafy greens, sweet potatoes, carrots, split peas, and green beans.
 Waxworms, mealworms, mice, and fruit should be offered sparingly if you decide to give some to your lizard.

 Providing enrichment during feeding time is not only entertaining to watch but it is also mentally stimulating for your lizard.
 Try attaching an empty toilet paper roll to a branch and allow your lizard to catch some insects inside the roll.